DE-IBH/cmk_ssv-monitors/README.md

 Some of the monitor names already contain the DataCore Server name *dcore1* (_LogicalDisk*_, _ServerMachine_, _StreamLogicalDisk_).
 Disk pools and server ports need to be renamed to contain the hostname.
-To filter the non-local monitor items you could use rules like:
+To filter the non-local monitor items you could use *check-mk* rules:

 ```python
 ignored_services = [